 EXIT TICKET

-EXTENSION

-ACTIVITY
+EXTENSION ACTIVITY

-The goal of this lesson is to prepare students for Oral Arguments, so they understand how the arguments are structured, how to behave in the courtroom and are familiar with the Supreme Court Justices.
+The goal of this lesson is to prepare students for Oral Arguments, so they understand how the arguments are structured, how to behave in the courtroom and are familiar with the Court of Appeals judges who will be at their school.
 Compliance with rules of behavior and etiquette in the courtroom reflect respect of not only the judge, but, more importantly, of the law itself and our justice system that holds fairness and equality of treatment as its ideals.
 Common courtesy and politeness are sound guides for how to act in the courtroom.

 - Write lesson objectives and key terms on the board or on the screen. - Review Tips for Diverse Learners on p.
 7 to determine the best way to engage your students with the materials. - Make copies of "Proper Etiquette?
 Scenarios," enough for a pair of students. - Make copies of "Courtroom Rules" and "Oral Argument Process and Schedule" readings, if necessary.
-You can also project on the screen. - Project bios of the Supreme Court Justices.
-Download copies for Extension Activity: coloradojudicial.gov/supreme-court/supreme-court-judges-and-staff - Make copies of "Colorado Supreme Court Justices" worksheet, if using.
+You can also project on the screen. - Project bios for three Court of Appeals judges.
+Distribute copies for Extension Activity: www.coloradojudicial.gov/court-appeals/court-appeals-judges-and-staff - Make copies of "Colorado Court of Appeals Judges" worksheet, if using.

 Begin by reviewing lesson objectives and key terms.
-Then say: "We are going to review the structure of and proper etiquette during Oral Arguments and "meet" the Supreme Court Justices.
+Then say: "We are going to review the structure of and proper etiquette during Oral Arguments and "meet" the Court of Appeals judges who will be visiting.
 Let's first look at proper etiquette."